-Paraty has a lot to offer travelers backpacking through Brazil.
-This colonial beach town has a unique location with a rich history, adventurious options, beautiful beaches, and a lively shopping area.
+Paraty has a lot to offer tourists, backpackers, and solo travelers in Brazil.
+This colonial beach town has a unique location with a rich history, adventurous options, beautiful beaches, and a lively shopping area.
 For those with just one day to spend here, this is my suggested itinerary:

 Getting There: The best way to get there is by taking the Green Toad Bus.
 They arranged a transfer from Ilha Grande, where I had been, to the mainland, as well as a comfortable van to pick me up at the dock and bring me right to the door of my hostel.
 It really took the anxiety out of trying to figure out the local buses and timetables.

 Hostel: I stayed at Geko Hostel during my trip to Paraty, and really loved the staff, beachfront location, onsite bar, and free breakfast right on the water each morning.

 8:00 am: Enjoy a delicious, free breakfast on the beach at the hostel.
 You´ll need a lot of energy for your long day!

 8:30 am: Walk over to the bus station to catch the 9 am bus to Trindade.
 It´s about a 30-minute ride and will cost 3 Reais.
 Once you see the beach and sign, get off the bus.
 You’ll be greeted with one of the most beautiful beaches you’ve ever seen, with unique rock formations, stunning island views, bright blue waters, and Atlantic rainforest.
 You can hike the four beaches of the area while getting to explore rainforest and a natural pool, Caixa d’Aco, which is great for snorkeling.